This article was originally published on Noisey UK.

 Noisey: Hello GIRLI.
 SO, how would you describe your music to people who haven't heard it before?

-GIRLI: GIRLI is chaos - kind of an explosion of girl power and growing up in London and being young and a bit mad.
-I like to think I make pop and rap music that makes you think - and write lyrics that are quirky, observational and funny.
-Humour in music seems to be always in the boys court - girls are allowed to be funny too okay?!
+GIRLI: GIRLI is chaos—kind of an explosion of girl power and growing up in London and being young and a bit mad.
+I like to think I make pop and rap music that makes you think—and write lyrics that are quirky, observational and funny.
+Humor in music seems to be always in the boys court: girls are allowed to be funny too OK?!

 Could you tell us a bit about where you grew up?

 I grew up In North London in an area so boring you’d want to claw your eyes out, but I feel so lucky to have been in London at all and been able to move around the city constantly.
 I love it too much, I have friends all over the city—from the grimiest to the cleanest parts, swanky houses to estates, suburban to central.
 From school (North London) to music college (East London) to playing gigs (all over) to just hanging out, I get to meet all sorts of people.